Focused ultrasound treatment for essential tremor has been approved by the Food and Drug Administration (FDA) in July 2016.

-In the US, the Medicare contractors in the various states incrementally approved focused ultrasound treatment for essential tremor.
-However, on July 12, 2020, all US sites have been approved for payment under Medicare.
+In the US, all treatment sites have been approved for payment under Medicare.

 Commercial coverage and Medicaid will typically follow Medicare but should be evaluated with each company and region.
 Some facilities have a cash payment option, for those who are not willing to wait for insurance decisions for payment.
 Prices vary, but a rough estimate is $40,000.

 Device manufacturer, Insightec has established an informational website, including patient stories and access to treatment site information.
 They have also set up a Reimbursement Support Manager, who can help with questions about the status of reimbursements.
 Her contact information is: Kim Martin, Reimbursement Support Manager, 1-(866) 392-8478 or .

 Suggested Reading: Focused Ultrasound for Essential Tremor Market Study (2021)

 Páez-Nova M, Spiegelmann R, Korn-Israeli S, Zibly Z, Illera-Rivera D, Daza-Cordoba C, Alcazar-Daza JC, Garcia-Ballestas E. Targeting the vim by direct visualization of the cerebello-thalamo-cortical pathway in 3 T proton density MRI: correlation with focused ultrasound lesioning.
 Neurosurg Rev. 2022 Feb 11. doi: 10.1007/s10143-022-01752-0.